Starting your own coaching practice

 No professional secrecy, but confidentiality

 Coaches do not have a duty of professional secrecy, like psychologists or lawyers.
 But clients do expect what they tell you to remain confidential.
-Lay down how you handle this confidentiality, for example in general terms and conditions.
-These set out the rules and agreements that apply to coaching.
+Lay down how you handle this confidentiality in general terms and conditions that set out the rules and agreements that apply to coaching.
+You can also refer your client to the Code of Ethincs of your sector organisation.
 You inform clients about your conditions in the appointment confirmation or order confirmation.

 Associations for coaches